 Diminished Guitar Chords

-In this session, we will be looking at the diminished triads (3-note chords).
-Many guitarists play a diminished 7th chord (4-note chord) instead of a diminished chord.
-The choice is yours, but they are handy to know...
+In this session, we will be looking at the 3-note diminished chord or triad.
+Many guitarists prefer to play a diminished 7th chord (4-note chord) instead of a diminished chord... the choice is yours, but they are handy to know.

 The diminished chord is a dissonant or unstable chord and generally needs resolution, however, if used cleverly the tension can sound awesome.

 - A dim chord is a diminished triad consisting of 2 minor thirds above the root or tonic, therefore having a root, minor third & diminished 5th.

 - The chord formula for a diminished (dim) chord is 1 - ♭3 - ♭5